IDEAS for Flood Analysis

-Through satellite data acquisition and space technologies, the Integrated Digital Earth Analysis Sytem (IDEAS) aims to develop alert systems and flood risk maps on local and global scales.
-Built for scenario based analysis, the Digital Twin provides on-demand data and analysis acquisition and uses the latest observation and analysis to drive model predictions to provide decision support for flood risk mitigation and future instrument scheduling and tasking.
+Through satellite data acquisition and space technologies, the Integrated Digital Exploratory Analysis System (IDEAS) aims to develop alert systems and flood risk maps on local and global scales.
+Built for scenario based analysis, IDEAS for Flood Analysis provides on-demand data and analysis acquisition and uses the latest observation and analysis to drive model predictions to provide decision support for flood risk mitigation and future instrument scheduling and tasking.

 Hurricane Ian Precipitation Rate